lfit/releng-global-jjb/README.md

 ## Parameters stored in defaults.yaml

 Configure the following parameters in the ci-management repo's defaults.yaml file.

 **gerrit-server-name**: The name of the Gerrit Server as defined in Gerrit Trigger global configuration.

 **jenkins-ssh-credential**: The name of the Jenkins Credential to use for ssh connections.

 If you are using GitHub then configure the following parameters in defaults.yaml

 **git-url**: Set this to the base URL of your GitHub repo.
 In general this should be <https://github.com>.
 If you are using GitHub Enterprise, or some other GitHub-style system, then it should be whatever your installation base URL is.

 **git-clone-url**: This is the clone prefix used by GitHub jobs.
 Set this to either the same thing as **git-url** or the 'git@github.com:' including the trailing ':'

+**github-org**: The name of the GitHub organization interpolated into the scm config.

-**github-org**: The name of the GitHub organization.
+**github_pr_org**: The name of the GitHub organization.
+All members of this organization will be able to trigger any job using the `lf-infra-github-pr` macro.

+**github_pr_whitelist**: List of GitHub members you wish to be able to trigger any job that uses the `lf-infra-github-pr-trigger` macro.

+**github_pr_admin_list**: List of GitHub members that will have admin privileges on any job using the `lf-infra-github-pr-trigger` macro.

 defaults.yaml: